-John W. Cairns 'The History and Development of Scots Law ' in Mark A. Mulhern (eds) Scottish Life and Society.
-A Compendium of Scottish Ethnology.
-Vol. 13: the Law (John Donald in Association with The European Ethnological Research Centre, 2012) 62-88
+John W. Cairns, 'The History and Development of Scots Law ' in Mark A. Mulhern (ed.)
+Scottish Life and Society (John Donald in Association with The European Ethnological Research Centre 2012) 62-88

 Abstract: Overview of the history an development of Scots law from 1000 to date.

-John W. Cairns 'English looters and Scottish lawyers: the ius commune and the College of Justice' in Harry Dondorp, Jan Hallebeek, Tammo Wallinga, Laurens Winkel (eds) Ius Romanum - Ius Commune - Ius Hodiernum: Studies in Honour of Eltjo Schrage on the occasion of his 65th birthday (Scientia Verlag, Amsterdam & Aalen, 2010) pp 49-59
+John W. Cairns, 'English Looters and Scottish Lawyers The Ius Commune and the College of Justice' in Harry Dondorp, Jan Hallebeek, Tammo Wallinga, Laurens Winkel (ed.)
+Ius Romanum - Ius Commune - Ius Hodiernum (Scientia Verlag, Amsterdam & Aalen 2010) 49-59

 Abstract: The Roman jurists defined what a rule (regula) was.
 The introduction considers this and relates it to the existing literature, its strengths and weaknesses, and the contributions to the volume.

-John W. Cairns 'Natural Law, National Laws, Parliaments and Multiple Monarchies: 1707 and Beyond' in Knud Haakonssen and Henrik Horstboell (eds) Northern Antiquities and National Identities.
-Perceptions of Denmark and the North in the Eighteenth Century (Historisk-filosofiske Meddelelser 101) (Royal Danish Academy of Sciences and Letters, 2008) pp. 88-112
+John W. Cairns, 'Natural Law, National Laws, Parliaments and Multiple Monarchies 1707 and Beyond' in Knud Haakonssen, Henrik Horstboll (ed.)
+Northern Antiquities and National Identities (Royal Danish Academy of Sciences and Letters 2008) 88-112

 Abstract: In contrast to Denmark, Scotland was the junior partner in the British state.
-Yet politics and circumstances allowed preservation of a legal system, different from England because of the role of Roman law, in conrtrast to Denmark which emphasised a uniquely Danish law.
-Thoroughteh eighteenht century, Scotland mainatined a significant measure of independence within Britain.
+Yet politics and circumstances allowed preservation of a legal system, different from England because of the role of Roman law, in contrast to Denmark which emphasised a uniquely Danish law.
+Throughout the eighteenth century, Scotland maintained a significant measure of independence within Britain.

-John W. Cairns 'Knight v.
-Wedderburn ' in David Dabydeen, John Gilmore and Cecily Jones (eds) The Oxford Companion to Black British History (Oxford University Press, 2007) pp. 244-246
+John W. Cairns, 'Knight v.
+Wedderburn ' in David Dabydeen, John Gilmore, Cecily Jones (ed.)
+The Oxford Companion to Black British History (Oxford University Press 2007) 244-46

-Abstract: This chapter discsusses the development of the literature and boooks of Scots law through the Enlightenment and Empire to the Great War
+Abstract: This chapter discusses the development of the literature and books of Scots law through the Enlightenment and Empire to the Great War.

-John W. Cairns 'The Development of Comparative Law in Great Britain ' in Mathias Reiman and Reinhard Zimmermann (eds) The Oxford Handbook of Comparative Law (Oxford University Press, 2006) pp. 131-173
+John W. Cairns, 'The development of Comparative Law in Great Britain ' in Mathias Reimann, Reinhard Zimmermann (ed.)
+The Oxford Handbook of Comparative Law (Oxford University Press 2006) 131-73

-John W. Cairns 'Slavery and the Roman Law of Evidence in Eighteenth-Century Scotland ' in Andrew Burrows and Lord Rodger of Earlsferry (eds) Mapping the Law: Essays in Memory of Peter Birks (Oxford University Press, 2006) pp 599-618
+John W. Cairns, 'Slavery and the Roman Law of evidence in eighteenth-century Scotland ' in Andrew Burrows, Alan Rodger (ed.)
+Mapping the Law (Oxford University Press 2006) 599-618

-John W. Cairns 'From Claves Curiae to Senators of the College of Justice: Changing Rituals and Symbols in Scottish Courts' in Reiner Schulze (eds) Symbolische Kommunikation vor Gericht in der Frühen Neuzeit (Duncker & Humblot, 2006) 251-67
+John W. Cairns, 'From Claves Curiae to Senators of the College of Justice Changing rituals and symbols in Scottish Courts' in Reiner Schulze (ed.)
+Symbolische Kommunikation vor Gericht in der Frühen Neuzeit (Duncker & Humblot 2006) 251-67

 Abstract: This chapter examines the structure of medieval Scottish courts and considers the symbolism of that structure, particularly the symbolism of fencing, before examining how these structures and symbols changed under the impact of the European ius commune, examining in particular the rituals and symbols surrounding admission as a lawyer before the court.

-John W. Cairns 'Revisiting the Foundation of the College of Justice ' in Hector MacQueen Miscellany Five (Stair Society, 2006) pp. 27-50
+John W. Cairns, 'Revisiting the foundation of the College of Justice ' in Hector MacQueen (ed.)
+Miscellany Five (Stair Society 2006) 27-50

 Abstract: A reassessment of the Foundation of the College of Justice that contests the established view about the history of the foundation by a close reading of the documents of foundation suggesting the plan to found the College originated in Scotland, probbaly thought out by the Chancellor, Gavin Dunbar, and was a deliberate attempt to creat a modern court.